Kaif995/chainlit-ui-with-streaming-in-Agent/README.md

 *   **Streaming Issues:** If the response is not streaming correctly, check the `stream_events` iterator and ensure that `ResponseTextDeltaEvent` objects are being processed correctly.
 Also verify your API endpoint supports streaming.
 *   **Rate Limiting:** If you encounter rate limiting errors, implement appropriate retry mechanisms and consider using a rate limiting library.

-## Contributing

-Contributions are welcome!
-Please submit a pull request with your changes.

-## License

-[Specify your project license here, e.g., MIT]